psons/tlog/docs/Tlog User Documentation.md

 on your goals and plans.
 (You still have to decide what those priorities are, but not every day, because they do not change every day!)

+The flow and terminology of tlog is that of a single day single person Scrum Sprint.

 [link to a finalized document summarizing features and Philosophy ]

 TaskLog is especially well suited to analytical work where your effort is to document and communicate resolutions to issues, or build software systems.